EO-DataHub/eodhp-guide/services/workflow-runner.md

     memory: 1Gi
 ```

 You are also able to view workflow logs within the `zoo-project-dru-zoofpm` pod as well.
-First exec into the pod using `kubectl -n ades exec -it deploy/zoo-project-dru-zoofpm -- bash` and navigate to the `/opt/zooservices_user/<workspace-name>` to view all the available workflows in that workspace.
+First exec into the pod using `kubectl -n ades exec -it deploy/zoo-project-dru-zoofpm -- bash` and navigate to the `/opt/zooservices_user/<workspace-name>` directory to view all the available workflows in that workspace.
 You can then navigate to the `temp` directory to view details for any of the jobs that were run within that workspace, you can view the overall job details using the files in this directory, for example `<workflow-id>_<job-id>_error.log`.
 You can also view the individual step logs by navigating to the job-specific directories, for example `/opt/zooservices_user/<workspace-name>/temp/<workflow-id>-<job-id>`.

 ### Configuration